dymmond/esmerald/docs/application/settings.md

 Every application in a way or another needs settings for the uniqueness of the project itself.

-When the complexity of a project increases and there are settings spread across the codebase it is when the things start to get messy.
+When the complexity of a project increases and there are settings spread across the codebase, it is when the things start to get messy.

 One great framework, Django, has the settings in place but because of the legacy codebase and the complexity of almost 20 years of development of the framework, those became a bit bloated and hard to maintain.

-Inspired by Django and by the experience of 99% of the developed applications using some sort of settings (by environment, by user...), Esmerald comes equiped to handle exactly with that natively and using [Pydantic](https://pydantic-docs.helpmanual.io/visual_studio_code/#basesettings-and-ignoring-pylancepyright-errors) to leverage those.
+Inspired by Django and by the experience of 99% of the developed applications using some sort of settings (by environment, by user...), Esmerald comes equipped to handle exactly with that natively and using [Pydantic](https://pydantic-docs.helpmanual.io/visual_studio_code/#basesettings-and-ignoring-pylancepyright-errors) to leverage those.